 To accomplish the mission, we will work with others to provide a safe and orderly environment for our community.
 We will strive to instill public confidence by maintaining a high degree of professionalism, dedication, and expertise in the delivery of law enforcement services.
 The integrity of, and respect for, the Berlin Police Department is enhanced by our contribution to the welfare of the citizens and our standards of excellence.

 Berlin Police Commissioners

-Pictured from left to right are Commissioner Dave Rogan, Chairman Paul Eshoo, Commissioner Ryan Zelek and Vice Chairman Steve Wilson.
-Missing from Photo is Commissioner Joe Annunziata.
+Pictured from left to right are Vice Chairman Steve Wilson, Chairman Paul Eshoo, Commissioner Melissa Urrunaga, Commissioner Ryan Zelek and Commissioner Dave Rogan.

-BERLIN POLICE DEPARTMENT 2019 ANNUAL REPORT
+BERLIN POLICE DEPARTMENT 2020 ANNUAL REPORT